Usaid-Bin-Rehan/Usaid-Bin-Rehan/README.md

 👨‍💻 About Me:

-Bs Computer Science Sophomore at NUCES-FAST KHI having experimental exposure in various frameworks / technologies and interested in mastering CS fundamentals before specializing as Machine-Learning Engineer
+Bs Computer Science Sophomore at NUCES-FAST KHI having experimental exposure in various frameworks / technologies and interested in mastering fundamentals before pursuing career as Data Scientist and specializing in Artificial Intelligence Development.

 🛠️ Projects / Skills: